If you have ever experienced a sharp pain in your wrist that stopped you in your tracks, you may have been suffering from De Quervain’s disease.

 On average, it takes anywhere from 6 to 12 weeks to heal from De Quervain’s.
 This is as long as you are resting the wrist, thumb, and hand as instructed by your physician.

+Once healed completely, all pain and discomfort should be gone entirely.
+In extreme cases, your doctor may recommend surgery to repair the damaged tendons.
 The recovery time for surgery may take several months, and in some cases, you may not be able to move the hand and wrist as you could before wholly.

 The sooner you begin to treat de Quervain’s Tenosynovitis, the better, and the de Quervain’s wand is known to help eliminate the need for surgery, also relieving some of the common symptoms experienced.

-What makes the De Quervain’s wand so popular is the ease of use, very compact and lightweight, making ideal for all.
+What makes the De Quervain’s wand so popular is the ease of use, very compact and lightweight, making it ideal for all.
 The wand is an inexpensive alternative to some of the treatments available on the market.

 About The Author: